 My fees for one-to-one supervision are currently set at £75 per 50 minute session and group supervision at £150 for 60 minute sessions.

 Because of my interest in research, I also offer research supervision and mentoring to help guide students on their academic journey.
 I provide assistance with written assignments, such as dissertations, doctorate theses, case studies or process reports, for anyone experiencing difficulties, whether for linguistic or other reasons.

-I currently offer Research Supervision at the New School of Psychotherapy and Counselling (NSCP) with an interest in qualitative research in the exploration of human experience.
+I currently offer Research Supervision at the New School of Psychotherapy and Counselling (NSPC) with an interest in qualitative research in the exploration of human experience.